IBM/count-mvs/CONTRIBUTING.md

 ### Code style

-Pull requests will be accepted only if `make lint` produces no warnings or errors, `make format` results in no code changes, and `make tests` passes without failure.
+Pull requests will be accepted only if `make lint` produces no warnings or errors, `make format` results in no code changes, and `make test` passes without failure.

 ### How does the build pipeline work?